MSU-NatSci/DomainAccessibilityAudit/README.md

 ## To start it
 - Install [Docker](https://docs.docker.com/install/#supported-platforms) and [docker-compose](https://docs.docker.com/compose/install/) if needed.
-- Edit a `.env` file at the root of this folder (next to the README), with the following line ending with your admin password:
+- Edit a `.env` file at the root of this folder (next to the README), with the following parameters:
   ```
+  ADMIN_USERNAME=
   ADMIN_PASSWORD=
   ```
   (this password is needed to create and remove audits)
 - `docker-compose up -d`
 - Direct a browser to `http://localhost/`.
+- Use the username and the password you entered to create audits.

 ## To stop it
 - A running audit can be stopped with the Stop button in the form to start a new audit.